March 11, 2021

-That said, I taught under my special education license in New York City for 16 years, so you will find that this material contains a lot of language about that city, and even particular places in the Five Boroughs, the better to call up and build upon prior knowledge I could be relatively confident my students possessed.
-For more about using worksheets from Mark’s Text Terminal, see the “About Posts & Texts” page just above the banner photograph.
+I taught under my special education license in New York City for 16 years, so you will find that the material offered on this blog contains a lot of language about that city, and even particular places in the Five Boroughs, the better to call up and build upon prior knowledge I could be relatively confident my students possessed.
+For more about using worksheets from Mark’s Text Terminal, see the About Posts & Texts page just above the banner photograph.
 Here are a set of users’ manuals for the most commonly posted materials on this blog.
 As below, you may email me with any questions you might have about the material posted on this website.
 Nota bene, please, that most of what I post here is in Microsoft Word: that means it is easily exportable to other word processing programs, as well as adaptable to your students, children, and circumstances.
 I wrote most of the material found on this blog for struggling high school students.
 Most of it can be easily modified for a wide range of abilities in students.